changmw/chang-cantontese-input/ingres4gl/readme.txt

 HP X workstations featured the use of TCP/IP, which led to the blossom of WWW and internet, and loss of business for Novell Netware.

-One interesting use of X protocol was remote control, very much like Remote Desktop in WIndows now.
+Another interesting thing about X protocol was remote control and screen casting, very much like Remote Desktop in Windows now.